l00pinfinity/flask_blog/README.md

-# flask_blog
+## flask_blog

-Introduction to Developing Web Applications with Python-Flask Development from Scatch
+Introduction to Developing Web Applications with Python-Flask Development from Scratch

 1.Introduction